arcoop/Bang/README.md

 ## Technical Implementation
+The logic of this game was build in JavaScript.
+I built a Game class, a Deck class, a Card class, a Game Objects class which is extended by the Clue and Fuse classes, and a Player class.
+The logic for discarding, playing, clueing, updating the score, and switching turns takes place in the Game class.

-This app was built on Canvas, relying on event listeners and the positions of items in order to make the game move.
+The app was built on Canvas, relying on event listeners and the positions of items in order to make the game move.

 The game starts with an HTML Aside element where users can log in.
 The Javascript captures their names, rendering the game canvas and starting a new game with the players' names.
 There is an event listener for click and mouseover which compares the location of cards to the location of the mouse in order to determine if a card was clicked.
 A click of a card triggers the drawObjects method which will redraw the cards based on their "selected" status.
 A click of the "play" or "discard" areas will update the card's position and trigger drawObjects which will read the card's position and draw them there.